Skip to main content

 Career Prospects

-The successful completion of your bachelor's degree enables you to work in academic general and special libraries or research institutions.
-But also a job as an independent service provider or in a company, for example a law firm or a pharmaceutical company, are possible due to your acquired core competencies.
+The successful completion of your Bachelor's degree qualifies you in particular in scientific general- and special libraries or research institutions to work.
+Aber also an activity as a self-employed service provider or in a company, for example a law firm law firm or a pharmaceutical company, are are possible due to the core competences possible.

 Working in academic libraries